Commitments and Contingencies

 In the normal course of business, we are subject to various claims, legal actions, contract negotiations and disputes.
 We provide for losses, if any, in the period in which they become probable and can be reasonably estimated.
 In management’s opinion, there are currently no such matters outstanding that would have a material effect on the accompanying financial statements.

-In the normal course of business, we enter into short-term purchase obligations for products and services, primarily related to purchases of pipe, pumps and other components.
-As of June 30, 2022, we have purchase obligations and commitments of approximately $36.3 million due in the next twelve months.
+In the normal course of business, we enter short-term purchase obligations for products and services, related primarily to purchases of pipe, pumps and other components.

 We are party to a fixed price power purchase contract to manage the volatility of the price of power needed for ongoing operations.
 We have elected the normal purchase and normal sale accounting treatment for this contract and therefore record it at cost.
-The contract has a term that ends in May 2025 and the remaining minimum commitment under the contract is $7.9 million as of June 30, 2022.
+The contract has a term that ends in May 2025.

 We are also subject to various federal, state and local laws and regulations relating to the protection of the environment.
-For the three and six months ended June 30, 2022, we recognized $0.3 million and $1.0 million of expense, respectively, related to environmental matters that were recorded in Direct Operating Cost.
-For the three and six months ended June 30, 2021, the expense was de minimis.
-We also have insurance proceeds receivable of $2.1 million at June 30, 2022 that we believe are probable to collect and are reasonably estimable.
+For the years ended December 31, 2022, 2021 and 2020, we recognized $3.0 million, $3.1 million, and $6.5 million of expenses, respectively, related to environmental matters that were recorded in direct operating costs.
+We also accrued $3.6 million and $3.1 million of insurance proceeds receivable at December 31, 2022 and 2021 that we believe are probable to collect and are reasonably estimable.
 Although we believe these estimates are reasonable, actual results could differ from these estimates.

 The entire disclosure for commitments and contingencies.